hoanhan101/gray/_posts/2020-07-05-design-data-intensive-apps.md

 ---
 layout: post
-title: "Summary: Designing Data-Intensive Applications by Martin Kleppmann"
+title: Designing Data-Intensive Applications by Martin Kleppmann
 summary: Principles and practicalities of data systems and how to build data-intensive applications.
 category: System-design-notes
 tags: [book, architecture, data, system]